wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **What is the adavantage of aligning models with human values ? **

 Additional fine-tuning with human feedback helps to better align models with human preferences and to **increase the helpfulness, honesty, and harmlessness of the completions**.
-This further training can also help to **decrease the toxicity**, often models responses and **reduce the generation of incorrect information**.
+This further training can also help to **decrease the toxicity**, and **reduce the generation of incorrect information**.